jrherr/2014-06-26-nd/novice/git/01-backup.md

 +The two moons may be a problem for Wolfman
 +But the Mummy will appreciate the lack of humidity
 ~~~

-Recall above we mentioned that revisions have a relational structure, for now just like a simple chain; in git, the word `HEAD` always refers to the most recent end of that chain, the last revision you tacked on.
-In other words, `HEAD` means "the most recently saved version".
-Every time you do git commit, a new revision is tacked onto the end of that chain, and `HEAD` moves forward to point at that new latest revision.
-We can step backwards on the chain using the `~` notation;
+{:class="out"}

+In this way,
+we build up a chain of revisions.
+The most recent end of the chain is referred to as `HEAD`;
+we can refer to previous revisions using the `~` notation,
-`HEAD~1` (pronounced "head minus one")
+so `HEAD~1` (pronounced "head minus one")
 means "the previous revision",
-and `HEAD~123` goes back 123 revisions from where we are now.
+while `HEAD~123` goes back 123 revisions from where we are now.

 We can also refer to revisions using
 those long strings of digits and letters